kamelbendi/rate-wise/README.md

    yarn start
    ```

-The frontend will be available at http://localhost:3000 and the backend at http://localhost:8000 (FastAPI) or http://localhost:8000 (Django).
+The frontend will be available by default at http://localhost:3000 and the backend at http://localhost:8000 (FastAPI/Django).

 ---